 Categories

 If the crack is severe, it may require the tooth to be extracted and replaced.
 The replacement can be done with either a dental bridge or implant.

-To learn more or to schedule an appointment, please call us at Pell City Dental Center PC in Pell City, Alabama today.
+To learn more or to schedule an appointment, please call us at Pell City Dental in Pell City, Alabama today.

+Categories